fanoframework/fano-cgi-fcgi/README.md

-# Fano Web Framework Skeleton Application
+# Fano CGI FastCGI web application

-Web application skeleton using Fano Framework, Pascal web application framework
+Example FastCGI web application using Fano Framework, Pascal web application framework.
+It will fallback to CGI application when FastCGI is not supported.

 This project is generated using [Fano CLI](https://github.com/fanoframework/fano-cli) command line tools to help scaffolding web application using Fano Framework.